Doctor of Philosophy Degree Program

 Department Oral Examination Committee Membership

 The Department Oral Examination Committee is comprised of the adviser (primary), two other members, and one alternate member, all of whom have primary appointments in the Department of Epidemiology.
 Thesis committee members, including co-advisers, are not permitted to serve on the Departmental Oral Examination committee with the exception of the student’s adviser, who must participate.
-Eligible faculty roles are from tenure and non-tenure professor tracks, research/practice & teaching professor tracks, and scientist tracks and updated on the Epi Intranet.
+Eligible faculty roles are from tenure and non-tenure professor tracks, research/practice & teaching professor tracks, and scientist tracks.
 Students are not expected to meet with members of the Committee prior to the examination and should not expect that committee members will discuss what questions they will be asked.

 While the above describes the necessary committee, in any case where the student or advising team wants to have an additional faculty member present, the examiners and student must decide in advance whether the extra faculty member may ask questions and if yes, whether the student’s responses will count toward the final dispensation of the exam.
 In any case, the extra person may not vote but may contribute feedback to the student.
 Students considering this should first check in with the academic office.